codegangsta/Astroneer/docs/dialogue/scene_04_complete_contract.md

 "Completed the contract.
 What's your take on the final product?"

 [PlayerCompleteContract04]
-"Just submitted my design.
+"Just finished my design.
 Will it pass the Aria test?"

 [PlayerCompleteContract05]
 "Redesign's done.
 Does it have the Aria stamp of approval?"